Abdel-Matinou/Distribution-lists-management-in-Exchange/README.md

 MANAGING DISTRIBUTIONS LISTS INSIDE ORGANISATION

-It's important to prevent sometimes distributions list to be publically available and reachable.
+It's important to prevent sometimes distribution lists to be publically available and reachable.
 To comply with this kind of policies, Microsoft (in Exchange) allows admins to block external senders to email the distributions list (DL).
 The downside is sometime some departments or business OU needs the DL to be openened for external senders.
 In this situation, there is 3 paths :